-The advocate working out of the Huntington Police Department responds to field calls and receives referrals from IPD Investigators.
+The advocate working out of the Irvine Police Department responds to field calls and receives referrals from IPD Investigators.
 The advocate works in conjunction with the IPD Family Violence Prevention Project.

 Santa Ana Police Department (714) 245-8407

-The advocate working out of the Huntington Police Department responds to field calls and receives referrals from SAPD Investigators.
+The advocate working out of the Santa Ana Department responds to field calls and receives referrals from SAPD Investigators.
 The advocate may refer clients to the Corbin Community Center for advocacy, counseling and resource assistance.